samoalfred/LLM-based-Agent/README.md

 ## Introduction

-We present an autonomous large language model (LLM) agent for end-to-end, data-driven materials theory development.
+We present an autonomous large language model agent for end-to-end, data-driven materials theory development.
 The agent can choose an equation form, generate and run its own code, and test how well the theory matches the data all without human intervention.
 The framework combines step-by-step reasoning with expert-supplied tools, allowing the agent to adjust its approach as needed while maintaining a clear record of its decisions.

 ---